schulle4u/yellow-table/README.md

 `FileName` = name of the csv table file
 `RowsPerPage` = Number of rows for pagination, a value greater than 0 enables the function
+`Caption` = A short and helpful title for your table
 `Class` = HTML table class

 This extension loads a table file in CSV format and outputs a HTML table.
 For large tables you can enable row filtering, column sorting, and pagination functions.
 You can also load table data as code block in Markdown.
 If you need even more functionality, [here is another extension](https://github.com/GiovanniSalmeri/yellow-table) under the same name, developed by Giovanni Salmeri.